input-output-hk/io-sim/CONTRIBUTING.md

 # Building

-The project is build with `cabal-install`.
+The project is built with `cabal-install`.
 You might need to run `cabal update` after cloning the repository.

 # Design Principles

 We designed `io-classes` to be as close as possible to what `base` package provides.
-Almost all `IO` instances instantiate with api provided by one of the core packages, see [example](https://github.com/input-output-hk/io-sim/blob/main/io-classes/src/Control/Monad/Class/MonadSTM.hs?plain=1#L410-L446).
+Almost all `IO` instances instantiate with API provided by one of the core packages, see [example](https://github.com/input-output-hk/io-sim/blob/main/io-classes/src/Control/Monad/Class/MonadSTM.hs?plain=1#L410-L446).
 Please keep this in mind when adding new functionality.